Ask the Vet About Ticks!

 The call came in at 8:00am on the dot, just as I was unlocking the front door for the day.
 “How do I safely get this tick off my dog?!
 How do I know if it is a deer tick?
 Should I get it tested?
-The dog and cat are bringing ticks into the house!
-Yesterday I picked 15 ticks off my dog and I am using tick protection!
+The dog and cat are bringing ticks into the house even though I am using tick protection!
 What else can I do?”

-Pet owners throughout Cape Elizabeth, Scarborough and South Portland are struggling to stem the tide of ticks this year.
+Pet owners throughout Cape Elizabeth, Scarborough and South Portland are struggling to stem the tide of ticks these days.
 Not only do they diminish our enjoyment of the outdoors, but they threaten the health of our pets and our families.
 In fact this has been the #1 question we have received for this column.

 So what can we do to protect against these miserable little pests?
 For starters, there are many different flea and tick products available for animals, and you should speak with your veterinarian about which one is appropriate for your particular pet.
 It can depend on the health of an animal and what type of exposure you are dealing with.
 If you walk your dog in marshy areas or through the woods regularly, you may even need to find a safe combination of products to be adequately covered.
 Keeping your lawn closely mowed can also discourage ticks around your home.